 Best wireless speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best wireless speakers you can buy in 2019.

-Increasingly, wireless speakers boast smart skills too, with voice assistants like Amazon's Alexa and Google Assistant onboard.
-That means they can be controlled just by speaking, and can take charge of other smart home appliances like your lights and thermostat.
+Increasingly, wireless speakers boast smart skills too, with voice assistants like Amazon's Alexa and Google Assistant baked in for good measure.
+That means they'll be at your beck and call when it comes to shopping, weather forecasts, or taking charge of other smart home appliances like your lights and thermostat.

-Whatever your bag, we have a great recommendation for you.
-Read on for our pick of the best wireless speakers, based on our exhaustive, in-depth reviews.
+Whatever your needs, we have a great recommendation for you.
+Read on for our pick of the best wireless speakers.

 Audio Pro currently makes some of the best Bluetooth speakers on the market and the Addon C10 is another impressive Award-winning model.
 Connectivity is among the most thorough you can expect at the money, with wi-fi, Bluetooth and AirPlay, plus aux and RCA inputs.
 It has all the major music streaming services, including Spotify, Tidal and Qobuz.
 The Addon C10 sounds big and bold, but is equally able to capture the subtler, more nuanced tracks as it is firing out big bassy numbers.
 Every inch the Award winner.